 Negotiate With Insurance Companies

 Initially, a claim for compensation for a child injury will typically go through an insurance company.
-It may be a homeowner’s policy, a car insurance policy, or the policy of a school or business that is the source of the compensation, depending on how and where the injury occurred.
+It may be a homeowner’s policy, a car insurance policy, or the policy of a business that is the source of the compensation, depending on how and where the injury occurred.

 It is during these negotiations that a fierce advocate can significantly increase an insurance company’s offers of compensation.